usgs/slab2/README.md

    * Python3
    * Anaconda
    * pip
-   * `numpy <http://www.numpy.org/>`_, the fundamental package for scientific computing with Python.
+   * [numpy](http://www.numpy.org/) - the fundamental package for scientific computing with Python.
-   * `matplotlib <http://matplotlib.org>`_, a Python 2D plotting library which produces publication quality figures.
+   * [matplotlib](http://matplotlib.org) - a Python 2D plotting library which produces publication quality figures.
-   * `scipy <https://scipy.org>`_, a Python library which provides many user-friendly and efficient numerical routines such as routines for numerical integration and optimization.
+   * [scipy](https://scipy.org) - a Python library which provides many user-friendly and efficient numerical routines such as routines for numerical integration and optimization.
-   * mapio, a Python library for reading/writing various spatial data formats (GMT grids, etc.)
+   * [mapio](https://github.com/usgs/MapIO) - a Python library for reading/writing various spatial data formats (GMT grids, etc.)
-   * libcomcat, a Python library for retrieving earthquake data from the ANSS ComCat system
+   * [libcomcat](https://github.com/usgs/libcomcat) - a Python library for retrieving earthquake data from the ANSS ComCat system
-   * `pygmt <https://www.pygmt.org/latest/>`_, a Python library which wraps GMT, allowing for easy manipulation of geographic and cartesian datasets.
+   * [pygmt](https://www.pygmt.org/latest/ )- a Python library which wraps GMT, allowing for easy manipulation of geographic and cartesian datasets.

 Follow the steps below to run the Slab2 code.